benitomartin/de-hotel-reviews/dbt/README.md

 Afterwards copy/create the following files from the repo:

+- `dbt_project.yml`: give a project name and put the same name under models in the same file
 - `Macros` folder:
   - `get_hotel_rating_description.sql`: contains a macro to create a new column with hotel rating
 - `Models` folder: